gzu300/gzu300.github.io/_posts/2021-03-07-Design_pattern.md

 ---

 # Some of the 'GoF' design patterns disapper in Python
+note: if a module imports more than 3 major modules. see if it can be refactored.
 ## 'program to interfaces, not implementation'
 Java or C++ fixes the type of output naturally(eg. if File format, then WebSocket format will not be a valid output).
 So have to write an interface that fakes to be any types.